MostlyAbsent/sudoku/README.md

 ### validators

-I need to add on onchange validator to restrict input to digits.
-It should reset to the previous value if it fails validation.
+- [x] I need to add on onchange validator to restrict input to digits.
+- [ ] It should reset to the previous value if it fails validation.
+  - This isn't resetting yet.
+I think it's a state mangement issue.